-Laura Kayeum, BC MBA ’16, began her career in financial services consulting at Eze Software Group after earning her bachelor’s degree from Colby College.
-Now, she’s an MBA candidate at Boston College’s Carroll School of Management, where she’s developing the business skills and tools she needs to enter a leadership development program at Bank of America.
+Laura Kayeum began her career in financial services consulting at Eze Software Group after earning her bachelor’s degree from Colby College.
+In 2016 she graduated with her MBA from Boston College’s Carroll School of Management, where she developed the business skills and tools she needed to enter a leadership development program at Bank of America.

 How did you end up at Boston College?

 I was working in financial services consulting in Boston when I decided it was time to go back for my MBA.
 In speaking with BC MBA students, I was impressed by their diversity, their engagement with the school, and their overall intelligence and interest in learning.
 I also liked the BC MBA’s focus on applied learning.
 All in all, I thought BC would provide a great opportunity to develop the hard skills and tools that I missed out on as an undergraduate.

 How did BC help you develop the skills you needed?

 During my first year of the program, I took a set of all-encompassing core classes that gave me a rigorous toolkit in accounting, finance, quantitative skills, and strategy.
 Then, I had plenty of opportunities to apply those skills.
 For instance, in a first-year management practice project, my team and I took the core skills we were learning in the classroom and applied them to develop a plan for a real company to bring a new product to market.
 We then presented our solution to a team of higher-level executives at the company and left them with a robust market strategy plan they could use as they began to target key customers and communicate this product’s value.